 BUT!
 Stick with me, because by turning off or even just reducing our own personal plastic tap, we can all have a significant impact on the health of our oceans.

 This is why Dion and Nora, co-founders of HiBAR, created a plastic-free shampoo and conditioner with natural ingredients.
-On the Social Entrepreneurship and Innovation Podcast, they shared that they’re on a mission to inspire people to use less single-use plastic.
-Like many mission-driven ventures, the product is just the beginning of an entire zero-waste movement.
+On the Social Entrepreneurship and Innovation Podcast, they shared that they’re on a mission to inspire people to use reduce plastic use.
+Like many mission-driven businesses, the product is just the beginning of an entire zero-waste movement.

 A Plastic-Free Shampoo & Conditioner: The HiBAR